-I send a wave to Rudy, the owner of the gym and head to the change room.
+I send a wave to Rudy, the owner of the gym, and head to the changing room.
 Rudy is a genuinely amazing person.
 He's an old war vet with a soft spot for chicken wings.
 I've been cleaning and training at his gym for five years now.
 It's one of my favorite places and Rudy is a big part of that.

 I run through my circuit with Ray for an hour until I have to go to school.

-At school I try to keep my nose clean.
-Key word is "try".
+At school, I try to keep my nose clean.
+The key word is "try".
 It's not so easy when bitches be crazy and assholes be perverts and I may have some anger issues.

 So far, my grades and attendance are great.
 My behavior... not so much.
 I've been applying for scholarships hard.
 I mean I'm saving up but really, who's going to turn down a free education if you can get it?